-The setting up of a whistleblowing scheme is now mandatory in Italy for both private and public entities, but what needs to be done?
+Setting up a whistleblowing scheme is now mandatory in Italy for private and public entities, but what needs to be done?

-Italy already provides a very stringent regime of corporate liability that I had discussed in relation to Internet service providers and gaming operators in the past.
-The sole available defence against potential corporate criminal liabilities is to adopt an internal corporate model of organisation and management of the company (or of the group if more companies are involved) aimed at preventing the commission of crimes (the so called “231 Corporate Model of Compliance“).
-But such regime of criminal corporate liability now requires also the setting up of a whistleblowing scheme.
+Italy already provides a very stringent corporate criminal liability regime that I had discussed for Internet service providers and gaming operators in the past.
+The solely available defense against potential corporate criminal liabilities is to adopt an internal corporate model of organization and management of the company (or of the group if more companies are involved) aimed at preventing the commission of crimes (the so-called “231 Corporate Model of Compliance“).
+But such a regime of criminal corporate liability now requires also the setting up of a whistleblowing scheme.

 The extension of the regime to whistleblowing

-The major change introduced as a consequence of a new law recently approved in Italy is that both public and private companies are obliged to set up a whistleblowing scheme for the handling of notifications and to ensure that no discriminatary actions are taken against whistleblowers.
+The major change introduced as a consequence of a law approved in 2017 in Italy was that both public and private companies are obliged to set up a whistleblowing scheme to handle notifications and ensure that no discriminatory actions are taken against whistleblowers.

-In particular, the internal corporate model of organisation and management of the company shall provide in the case of private companies
+In particular, the internal corporate model of organization and management of the company shall provide in the case of private companies

-- one or more channels enabling top managers and their subordinates to report misbehaviours or breach of the 231 Corporate Model of Compliance, providing the relevant details;
+- one or more channels enabling top managers and their subordinates to report misbehaviors or breach of the 231 Corporate Model of Compliance, providing the relevant details;

 - at least one alternative reporting channel;